Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Empirical study

-In Section~\ref{sec:time:series:plots} we display the estimated dynamics of total VaR, total ES, and ES contributions on the out-of-sample period $\mathbb{T}_{\text{out}}$ together with the realized losses.
-In summary, we observe that HS only captures the average trends, HAR.GARCH tends to estimate ES contributions lower than others, and CR.OPT typically leads to more fluctuated estimates.
+In Figures~\ref{fig:ts:var:es} and~\ref{fig:ts:esc} we display the estimated dynamics of total VaR, total ES, and ESCs on the out-of-sample period $\mathbb{T}_{\text{out}}$ together with the realized losses.
+Note that the forecasted VaR, ES and ESCs in the whole period are all greater than $0$.
+To summarize our observations on the models, we find that HS only captures the average trends, HAR.GARCH tends to estimate ESCs lower than others, and CR.OPT typically leads to more fluctuated estimates.
 Compared with these three models, the other three models seem to produce estimates relatively similar with each other.

+In Table~\ref{table:parameters} we provide summary statistics of the estimated parameters in CR.LSE and CR.OPT over the backtesting period.
+According to the table, the parameters estimated in CR.OPT are overall more volatile over time compared with those in CR.LSE.
+For both of CR.LSE and CR.OPT, the diagonal elements of $\utwi{\Phi}$ tend to take large values than the off-diagonal elements.
+In addition, the effect of $h(\bm{X}_s, s\le t)$ parametrized by $\utwi{\Psi}$ is estimated to be constantly small in CR.LSE whereas it is sometimes significant in CR.OPT.